oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   operations

-  - template authors MAY provide new parameter assignments for interface inputs that are not defined in the Interface definition.
+  - template authors MAY provide new parameter assignments for interface inputs that are not defined in the interface definition.

-- operation_assignments: represents the optional map of operation assignments for operations defined in the Interface definition.
+- operation_assignments: represents the optional map of operation assignments for operations defined in the interface definition.

-- notification_assignments: represents the optional map of notification assignments for notifications defined in the Interface definition.
+- notification_assignments: represents the optional map of notification assignments for notifications defined in the interface definition.

-### Operation definition
+## 11.4 Operation Definition

 An operation definition defines a function or procedure to which an operation implementation can be bound.